isomerpages/moe-northvistapri/_co-curricular-activities/Visual & Performing Arts/Art Connoisseur Club.md

 Students may be selected to represent the school to participate in art competitions.
 Membership to Art Connoisseur Club is only by invitation.

 #### CCA Schedule
-Mondays.
-Schedule will be sent to parents via Parents Gateway before the start of a new semester.
+Every Monday.
+Schedule will be sent to parents via Parents Gateway before the start of a new term/semester.

 #### CCA Teachers